 Knowing where your organization’s current cash flow stands is an absolute must prior to beginning any work on the contract.
 You must know how your company will be able to manage any upfront expenses required to fulfill the responsibilities set out by the contract.
 This discussion, alongside a detailed production plan, will allow your team to proactively manage your cash flow and seek out resources whenever additional materials are needed throughout the life of the contract.

-While reviewing cash flow forecasts, your organization will quickly learn whether conversations regarding obtaining any lines of credit, or other financing alternatives are necessary.
-The earlier you know how your company will handle these expenses, the sooner that you will be able to find success.
+While reviewing cash flow forecasts, your organization will quickly learn whether conversations regarding obtaining any lines of credit or other financing alternatives are necessary.
+The earlier you know how your company and its accounting systems will handle these expenses, the sooner that you will be able to find success.